Oral Thrush: A Common Fungal Infection of the Mouth

 How Is Oral Thrush Treated?

-In more severe cases or if you have an underlying condition, your doctor may recommend antifungal tablets in addition to topical treatment.
+In more severe cases or if you have an underlying condition, your doctor may recommend antifungal tablets in addition to the topical treatment.

 How to Maintain an Optimal Oral Microbiome

-Preventing oral thrush involves maintaining a balanced oral microbiome.
-Achieving this involves strengthen your immune system and promoting beneficial bacteria.
-Here are some helpful tips:
+Preventing oral thrush begins with maintaining a healthy oral microbiome, which involves strengthening your immune system and promoting beneficial bacteria.

-• Try oil pulling: Oil pulling involves swishing oil in your mouth for 15 to 20 minutes.
-This technique has been shown to significantly reduce the bacterial load in the mouth.
-You can use any oil, but coconut oil or olive oil are particularly effective for their anti-fungal properties.
+• Try Oil Pulling: Oil pulling involves swishing oil in your mouth for 15 to 20 minutes.
+This technique has been shown to significantly reduce bacterial load in the mouth.
+You can use any oil, but coconut oil or olive oil are particularly effective due to their antifungal properties.